 After having failed on the Orata translation front, I think I messed up the translation of Branzino too – and I said it was sea bream.
 It is not: Branzino is sea bass.

-Despite doing my best to confuse my foreign friends Jessica and Chris, I know that they have been to Italy on at least three occasions so far, and I know too that they have had a good wander around Italy as well.
+Despite doing my best to confuse my foreign friends Jessica and Chris, I know that they have been to Italy on at least three occasions so far, and I know too that they have had a good wander around Italy as well and have tried lots of Italian fish dishes.
 For some reason though, they had not eaten Branzino and Orata before.
 Or rather, they had seen them on menus, but had had no idea what they were, and had steered well clear of them, again, as you do.
 Such a shame, because Branzino and Orata are very highly regarded in Italy and are very tasty too.

 Put Down That Dictionary!